 With Freddy defeated Nancy cheerily exits her house, walking to school on a sunny day with the trauma of the ordeal behind her.
 But rather than walking she hops into a car with Rod, Tina and Glen, all now seemingly back from the dead.
 The roof of the convertible closes to reveal the familiar red and green stripes, while the Krueger glove smashes through the front door and yanks an inadvertently hilarious looking dummy of Nancy’s Mum through a tiny front door window.
 It appears that whilst Nancy defeated Freddy physically he has won an everlasting psychological victory over her; her nightmares are continuing.
 Either that or Freddy hasn’t been defeated at all.
 Craven, having delivered an electrifying conclusion to the movie complete with some astonishing fire-walk stunt work, was miffed at the studio’s intervention.
 Bowing down to their request to reshoot the finale, this concluding scene was as close to ambiguous as Craven could get away with.

 Ambiguity or not, New Line got its wish and a sequel followed just a year later.
 A Nightmare On Elm Street Part II: Freddy’s Revenge (1985) was a disappointment and a mess.
 At the time fans were baffled by the plot which showed Freddy killing teens outside of his dream world without any explanation as to how he got there.
 It also replaced heroine Nancy with a ‘final boy’ Jesse (Mark Patton) and his girlfriend Lisa (Kim Myers) whom he had zero chemistry with; there was no mention of Nancy or her fate.
-What quickly became apparent on repeat viewings was a clear homo-erotic subtext running through the film; director Jack Sholder and screenwriter David Chaskin denied any deliberate intent for a gay subtext.
+What quickly became apparent on repeat viewings was a clear homo-erotic / homophonic subtext running through the film; director Jack Sholder and screenwriter David Chaskin denied any deliberate intent to create gay undertones.
 Actor Patton, closeted at the time, received undue pressure and typecasting as a result of the subtext written in to the film, to the point where he left the industry altogether in the late eighties.
-After years of denial Chaskin eventually revealed that subtext was deliberate and he had chosen to tap in to the angst of an adolescent struggling with his sexuality.
+After years of denial Chaskin eventually revealed that the homosexual slant had been deliberately included, alleging that he was trying to tap in to the angst of an adolescent struggling with his sexuality.

 Two years later a third instalment arrived to try and get the franchise back on track, A Nightmare On Elm Street Part III: Dream Warriors (1987).
-But despite bringing back Nancy, now working as a therapist in a mental asylum, and giving Langenkamp an excellent supporting cast including Laurence Fishburne, Craig Wasson and Patricia Arquette, the film was a disappointment to scare fans.
+But despite bringing back Nancy, now working as a therapist in a mental asylum, and giving Langenkamp an excellent supporting cast including Laurence Fishburne, Craig Wasson and Patricia Arquette, the film was a disappointment to fans or proper scares.
 Despite Craven having input on the script Dream Warriors opted for a comic slant, the set-pieces relying on ironic humour for impact.
-Krueger was turned in to part killer part one-liner comedian, ‘Welcome to prime time bitch’, eschewing the mean streak that drove him in the original film.
+Krueger was turned in to part killer part one-liner comedian, ‘Welcome to prime time bitch’, eschewing the mean streak he employed in the original film.